-To honour this memorial, we’re publishing a two-part post, beginning with a look at the first systematic photographic coverage of a conflict, the Crimean War; its most famous photographer, Roger Fenton; the limitations he faced, and why he chose not to record the full horrors of war.
+To honour this memorial, we’re taking a look at the first systematic photographic coverage of a conflict, the Crimean War; its most famous photographer, Roger Fenton; the limitations he faced; and why he chose not to record the full horrors of war.

 The Mother of Creativity